mattermost/docs/source/configure/experimental-configuration-settings.rst

 Set whether or not this Mattermost server will handle tasks created by the Scheduler.
 When running Mattermost on a single machine, this setting should always be enabled.

-When running Mattermost in `High Availablity mode <https://docs.mattermost.com/scale/high-availability-cluster.html>`__, one or more servers should have this setting enabled.
+When running Mattermost in :doc:`High Availablity mode </scale/high-availability-cluster>`, one or more servers should have this setting enabled.
 We recommend that your High Availability cluster has one or more dedicated Workers with this setting enabled while the remaining Mattermost app servers have it disabled.

 +------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RunJobs": true`` with options ``true`` and ``false``.                                 |